Lucky Man Utd survive as Trossard hits woodwork three times to equal Ronaldo mark from 2006 | Goal.com

 The Seagulls thought they'd held on for a valuable point as Chris Kavanagh blew the final whistle following a Red Devils corner, but play was brought back after VAR picked up that Maupay had blocked a Harry Maguire header with his hand.

-Fernandes stepped up to cooly convert and give the visitors all three points, leaving Graham Potter's side lamenting a number of missed chances which could have easily altered the final outcome.
+Fernandes stepped up to cooly convert from 12 yards and give the visitors all three points, leaving Graham Potter's side lamenting a number of missed chances which could have easily altered the final outcome.

-Brighton dominated the contest for large periods, and could even have won by a clear margin had the woodwork not come to the Red Devils rescue on a total of five occasions.
+Brighton dominated the contest for large periods, and might even have won by a clear margin had the woodwork not come to the Red Devils' rescue on a total of five occasions.

+3 - Leandro Trossard is the first player to hit the woodwork three times in a Premier League match since Cristiano Ronaldo vs Newcastle United in October 2006.
+Postman. #BHAMUN pic.twitter.com/RMLTquZDNa— OptaJoe (@OptaJoe) September 26, 2020

 Three of those efforts came from Trossard, who has become the first man to hit the upright three times in a single match since Cristiano Ronaldo for United against Newcastle in 2006.